andrewfullerton/501-2b/assignment2.md

-Despite these methodological differences, the main findings and conclusions remain unchanged: Only treatment 4 (zidovudine plus 400mg of didanosine and 400mg of nevirapine) is significantly better than treatment 1/control (zidovudine alternating monthly), while the other treatments do not show significant differences in efficacy.
+Despite these methodological differences, the main findings and conclusions remain unchanged: Only treatment 4 (zidovudine plus 400mg of didanosine and 400mg of nevirapine) is significantly better than treatment 1 (zidovudine alternating monthly), while the other treatments do not show significant differences in efficacy.

 ## 3) Discuss the research questions you are able to explore using a linear model with correlated error terms

-1. How effective are different therapies in reducing CD4 count?
+1. How effective are different therapies?

 Linear models with correlated error terms are well-suited for modeling the efficacy of different therapies.
 By incorporating correlated error